 Select a station from the list to view information about the station.

-The East West Line was originally part of the North South Line, which began from Yio Chu Kang to Toa Payoh on 7 November 1987.
+The East-West Line was originally part of the North-South Line, which began from Yio Chu Kang to Toa Payoh on 7 November 1987.
 It was further extended southwards to Outram Park on 12 December 1987, completing the first phase of the initial system.
 Trains would run directly between Yio Chu Kang and Outram Park via Raffles Place.
-As part of phase 1A of the initial system, the line was extended westwards to Clementi on 12 March 1988.
+As part of phase 1A of the initial system, passenger services on the line was extended westwards to Clementi on 13 March 1988.

-As part of phase 2B, a branch line that extended off Jurong East station commenced service on 10 March 1990, serving between Jurong East and Choa Chu Kang.
-The branch line is now part of the North South Line with the opening of the Woodlands extension.
+As part of phase 2B, a branch line extends off Jurong East station commenced service on 10 March 1990, serving between Jurong East and Choa Chu Kang.
+The branch line is now part of the North-South Line with the opening of the Woodlands extension.

 The last section of phase 2B between Lakeside and Boon Lay opened on 6 July 1990, marking the completion of the initial system of the MRT.

 Dover station was the first station to be built along an existing line.
-Regular services between Buona Vista and Clementi had to carry on during the construction of the station, making the task even more challenging.
+Regular services between Buona Vista and Clementi had to carry on during the station's construction, making the task even more challenging.
 The construction work could also only be carried out at night to minimise disruptions to the students of Singapore Polytechnic.